weaver360/360-tutorial/ReadMe.md

 We place all our assets in one place to preload and cache assets for better performance, as we did in our app to add all images in the assets section.

 Next we add all the things that we want to appear on our screen.
-In our case we add all the image components.
+In our case we add all the image components:
 ![Image Components](/readme_files/image_components.png "Image Components")

 Next is adding sky and light components and setting up the camera and cursor.